harahauk/ansible-docker/README.md

 - RHEL-based (RockyLinux, AlmaLinux)
 - Debian-based (Kali, Debian, Ubuntu)

-You need ansible [installed](./install_ansible.sh), the "community general" modules which might or migh not be preinstalled with your ansible-distribution and the "community docker" modules.
+You need ansible [install-script](./install_ansible.sh), and the module "community general" (which often is pre-installed with your ansible-distribution) and the "community docker" module.
-This role comes with a [script](./install) that might or might not setup Ansible correctly for you.
+This role comes with a [script](./install_ansible.sh) that might or might not setup Ansible correctly for you depending on your environment.

 On most systems this will do the same:
 ´´´
 dnf install ansible-core